fedotkin/dotnet/trey-nash/5-interfaces-and-contracts/Exercise1.md

 }
 public class ClassA : IA, IB
 {
-    ...
+    //...
 }
 ```

-- Add the body of class ClassA.
+- Add the body of the ClassA class.
-- Before that, rewrite interface IA via an abstract class definition.
+- Before that, rewrite IA interface via an abstract class definition.
-That is, comment out IA and define a new base abstract class, ClassIA
+Note!
+Don't comment out the IA interface, and define a new base abstract ClassIA class.
-(the abstract class ClassIA will be fully abstract: all signatures are abstract)
+Also, note please, the abstract ClassIA class will be fully abstract: all signatures are abstract.